Au5

-Austin Collins (born September 18, 1992), better known as Au5 (/eɪ juː 'faɪv/ ay-yoo-FYVE), is an American electronic musician from New Jersey.
-Au5's music encompasses a range of electronic genres such as dubstep, house, trance, drum and bass, drumstep and ambient, and he is known for fusing the characteristics of trance and dubstep in his music.
-Au5 is best known for his releases on Canadian label Monstercat, some of which have received millions of views on YouTube.
+Austin Michael Collins (born September 18, 1992), better known as Au5 (/eɪ juː 'faɪv/ ay-yoo-FYVE), is an American electronic musician, instrumentalist, remixer, and singer based in Denver, Colorado.
+Au5's output encompasses a wide range of electronic genres including dubstep, electro house, trance, drum and bass, drumstep, glitch hop, and ambient.
+He is best known for his work in melodic dubstep, where he is renowned for fusing the influences of trance and dubstep.
+Au5's musical style is characterized by uplifting melodies and intricate sound design.
+He is best known for his releases on Canadian label Monstercat, and has also produced several records under Disciple Records, NoCopyrightSounds, and Ophelia.